-The Wananga is made up of 4 Campus sites with Whakatane being both the headquarters and campus site.
-The other campus sites are Poneke (Wellington), Tamaki Makaurau (Auckland) and Te Ataarangi which has headquarters located in Kirikiriroa (Hamilton).
-The Wananga continues to be governed by a Council with representatives from the Iwi associated with the Mataatua rohe, appointees of the Crown, student and staff representatives.
+The Wānanga is made up of three (3) campus sites in Whakatāne (Main Campus and headquarters), Tāmaki Makaurau (Auckland) and Te Tai Tokerau (Whangarei).
+The Wānanga continues to be governed by a Council with representatives from the Iwi associated with the Mataatua rohe, and Crown appointees.